rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 on the cpu **⏱️**.

 How does this time based allocation work exactly?
-For CPU Limits the Linux OS runs a constant _100ms cycle_ that keeps iterating indefinitely.
-This is referred to as the _CPU Period_ and can be configured via _cpu.cfs_period_us_ in V1 or in _cpu.max_ for V2 and is a global setting.
+For CPU Limits the Linux OS runs a constant 100ms cycle that keeps iterating indefinitely.
+This is referred to as the **CPU Period** and can be configured via _cpu.cfs_period_us_ in V1 or in _cpu.max_ for V2 and is a global setting.

-For each 100ms period we can allocate the amount of cpu time this process gets to run.
+For each 100ms period we can allocate the amount of **CPU Time/Quota** this process gets to run.
 This can be configured via _cpu.cfs_quota_us_.

 For example if we had a single threaded application that we gave 50ms of cpu time then we would set it like so: